-At Zoom Group, we engage the Louisville metro community as partners in our mission of helping adults with developmental disabilities choose their vocation and reach their full potential by providing opportunities for volunteers to meet, develop relationships, and provide our team members with natural supports.
+At Zoom Group, we engage the Louisville Metro community as partners in our mission of empowerment, education, and employment of adults with developmental disabilities by providing opportunities for volunteers to meet, develop relationships, and provide our team members with natural supports.
 These opportunities can be continuous or one-time events where you will make friends, develop your skills, and see the impact of your work helping others.
 As a volunteer, you will never be asked to work with team members’ medical paperwork or provide them with personal care (transportation, toilet assistance, etc.)

 More information about the available positions at our different programs is below.
 Please read the descriptions and check the ones that interest you when you complete and submit our volunteer application here.
 Volunteers who wish to work in direct contact with our team members on a regular basis at Zoom Group locations will also be asked to submit a criminal background check, drug screen, and Tuberculosis exam at no cost to them after their volunteer application is accepted.

-Interested companies and executives may also inquire about Corporate Social Responsibility (CSR) training opportunities or board positions by inquiring directly with the Volunteer Resource Coordinator, Elizabeth Lee, at firstname.lastname@example.org.
+Interested companies and executives may also inquire about Corporate Social Responsibility (CSR) training opportunities or board positions by inquiring directly with Staci Ray, at email@example.com.